databrickslabs/dbldatagen/docs/source/multi_table_data.rst

    import dbldatagen as dg
    import pyspark.sql.functions as F

-   spark.catalog.clearCache()  # clear cache so that if we run multiple times to check performance, we're not relying on cache
+   # clear cache so that if we run multiple times to check performance,
+   # we're not relying on cache
+   spark.catalog.clearCache()

    UNIQUE_PLANS = 20
    PLAN_MIN_VALUE = 100